rapid7/insightconnect-plugins/palo_alto_pan_os/help.md

 # Version History

+* 4.0.0 - Update to Create Address Object to make input consistent with other actions
 * 3.0.0 - New action Remove Address Object from Group | Update to Check if Address in Group to match input of Remove Address Object from Group
 * 2.2.0 - New action Check if Address in Group
 * 2.1.0 - New action Get Policy